chocoluffy/wechat_web_scraper/README.md

 ✔️(2016.7.16)Add a play mode.
 Allow user to try their own texts with our database, just not updated database.
 Add an auth like "author has to be ada" e.t.c.

-- Add field checking for forms, so that we allows users to upload empty field when in "playmode".
+✔️ Add field checking for forms, so that we allows users to upload empty field when in "playmode".

+✔️(2016.8.21)Host a POST api request, that allows user inputs a short phase and return the most similar articles in json format.

 ## Side Notes